The Ultimate Guide to Pour-Over Coffee: Techniques, Tips, and Tricks

 This is the initial stage of pre-wetting your grounds, where you first introduce hot water to the coffee grounds.
 The goal is to saturate all the coffee grounds evenly, which allows the coffee to release carbon dioxide.
 This is the “bloom” effect.

 Note that the amount of degassing depends on the age of the beans.
-Freshly roasted coffee beans have the most gas, while those that have been on the shelf for a week or so will have lost some of their carbon dioxide.
+Freshly roasted coffee beans have the most gas, while those on the shelf for a week or so will have lost some carbon dioxide.

 #2.
 The Pour